-River Birch Photo courtesy of NetPS Plant Finder River Birch is recommended for the following landscape applications; - Accent - Shade
+River Birch (clump) is recommended for the following landscape applications;

+- Accent - Shade

-Planting & Growing River Birch will grow to be about 50 feet tall at maturity, with a spread of 40 feet.
+Planting & Growing

+River Birch (clump) will grow to be about 60 feet tall at maturity, with a spread of 45 feet.
 It has a low canopy with a typical clearance of 3 feet from the ground, and should not be planted underneath power lines.
 It grows at a fast rate, and under ideal conditions can be expected to live for 70 years or more.

 This tree does best in full sun to partial shade.
 It is quite adaptable, prefering to grow in average to wet conditions, and will even tolerate some standing water.
 It is not particular as to soil type, but has a definite preference for acidic soils, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This species is native to parts of North America.
+This is a selection of a native North American species.

 Buy Now on Gertens.com: